The Creepiest Wikipedia Pages

-Herman Webster Mudgett, AKA Dr. Henry Howard Holmes, was perhaps the first modern serial killer.
+Herman Webster Mudgett, AKA Dr. Henry Howard Holmes, was perhaps the first modern serial slayer.
 In 1889, he built a hotel in Chicago nicknamed "The Castle" due to its imposing nature.

-The castle was designed to his specifications, with hidden passageways, secret rooms, a drug store, and his personal residence on the top floor.
-Soundproof and air-tight rooms were used to asphyxiate victims, and a hanging room was used for just that.
-The hotel also had pits of corrosive acid, bottles of various poisons, and even a stretching rack.
-A secret metal chute and dummy elevator were used to transport bodies.
-Holmes would dissect the bodies and even sell some of them to medical schools.
+The castle was designed to his specifications, with hidden passageways, secret rooms, a pharmacy, and his personal residence on the top floor.
+Soundproof and air-tight rooms were used to asphyxiate targets, and a gallows room was used to hang them.
+The hotel also had pits of corrosive acid, bottles of various poisonous substances, and even a stretching rack.
+A secret metal chute and dummy elevator were used to transport cadavers.
+Holmes would dissect the cadavers and even sell some of them to medical schools.

-In all, Homes confessed to 20 murders, nine of which were confirmed.
+In all, Homes confessed to 20 slayings, nine of which were confirmed.
 Some estimates, however, place the number as high as 200.